yysun/apprun/README.md

 ## Basic Concepts

-The [elm architecture](https://guide.elm-lang.org/architecture/) has three parts.
+The model-view-update architecture has three parts.

 * Model — the state of your application
-* Update — a way to update your state
+* Update — a function to update your state
-* View — a way to view your state as HTML
+* View — a function to display your state as HTML

-app.start ties the three parts together to an element on page.
+_app.start_ ties the three parts together to an element on page.
 That's the architecture.
+More details below.

 ## The Model